Healthy Homes Assessment Waterloo

 What We Do

-As building inspectors we handle all issues associated with specialist house inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects involved in specialist home inspects.
+We are there to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one and conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We value your money and conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning your own house.

-We specialise in a range of solutions to make sure that you are completely aware of the state of any property you could be contemplating buying or selling in addition to other services.
+We offer a wide range of services to ensure that you are completely aware of the state of any property you may be thinking of buying or selling and also other solutions.

-With our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your report, you can actually see any issues that could be discovered.
-With our detailed report, it is easy to understand why we get so many clients recommending our services to their family and friends.
+We have a systematic approach to your property inspection and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues found.
+Because of our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports